iinaveedahmed/iNewTab-chrome-extension/docs/API.md

 ```

 ##### `async createTask(text)`
-Creates a new task with the given text.
+Creates a new task with the given text at the optimal position.

 **Parameters:**
 - `text` (string): The task title